usnistgov/scapval/scapval/src/main/distro/USER_GUIDE.md

 scapval <options>
 ```

-The content and action options below are **mutually exclusive** — supply exactly one.
+The content and action options below are **mutually exclusive**: supply exactly one.
 Run
-`scapval -h` for the authoritative, always-current list.
+`scapval -h` for the current list.

 ### Content and action options (choose one)